idealparable/BibleQ/DidLazarusWriteJohn.md

 #### Rabbit: Names

 Let's look at the name meanings per BLB.
 Be aware, this is going to be quite a diversion.
 If you want, click this link to skip to the conclusion: [Skip Rabbit: Names](#skip-rabbit-names)

+See end notes about what "Lingua" is, and link to full explanation.

 - Joseph, Greek Ἰωσήφ, in Lingua (Ln) Ee'oh'SEYF / Iy'ohSEYF / Ioseyf (single apostrophe in Lingua is a silent sound-separator, in this case of Ee'oh'SEYF also happening to go where dash as optional syllable separator could go; Ee-oh-SEYF, with the halfway-capitalization of Ee indicating perhaps a middle emphasis, all-caps SEYF being the syllable BLB marks as emphasized, Ioseyf would be a version for capitalizing it like a normal English name)) = <b>\|"let him add"\|</b>; Hebrew יוֹסֵף Ln yohSEYF / Yoseyf = \|"Jehovah has added"\|